Human body

 To remind you that the microbial world consists of so many more players, we assembled this list of common and interesting microbes.

-Bacteria influence the human body in many different ways.
-They help our body to digest food or influence the way we think and feel.
-Some bacteria can also make us sick, while other bacteria protect us from sickening bacteria.
-The ways bacteria impact our body are extremely fascinating and we would surely not work the way we do without our little friends.
+Bacteria influence the human body in many different ways – both positive and negative.
+Gut bacteria help our body digest food, strengthen the immune system and influence the way we think and feel.
+Some bacteria can also make us sick, while the friendly bacteria prevent the bad bacteria from entering our bodies.
+Our bodies and minds would surely not work the way they do if it wasn’t for the help from our little friends.

 Learn more about the fascinating world of bacteria